 So, you’ve done the easy part, you’ve created a product or service that the world is gonna fall in love with, now all you gotta do is tell everybody about it, right?
 It surely can’t be that difficult?
 Turns out, if you know who you want to target and figure out where the marketing white space is, i.e. where is the area that you can access your target customer that marketers haven’t saturated/ruined yet? then you’ve a much greater chance of creating quality leads and ultimately generating more revenue.

-Below we’ve listed 5 places where we believe there is marketing white space in 2017.
+Below we’ve listed 5 places where we believe there is marketing white space.

 In a SEO and Google AdWords saturated world, identifying and partnering with social media influencers that align with your brand and product can be one of the best forms of marketing ROI in 2017.
 In this instance, I’m specifically talking about Instagram Influencers.
 (Because it has the best engagement rates of all social platforms)